Shaquille O'Neal says he heard Kobe Bryant is making a comeback: 'You heard it here first'

 He was adamant, however, in denying that he'll be making his own return to the court

-You can rely on Shaquille O'Neal for throwing shade at Charles Barkley, but can you rely on him for NBA news?
+You can rely on Shaquille O'Neal for throwing shade at Charles Barkley, but can you rely on him for legit NBA news?
 That's the question after the big man told TMZ this weekend that a certain former teammate of his might be making a comeback.

 Approached at an L.A. charity basketball game, O'Neal was asked if he'd consider returning to the court at age 46 to team up with LeBron James now that No. 23 is with the Lakers.
 After an emphatic "no, I'm done," he turned to the camera with this: